 The net tangible book deficit of our common stock as of March 25, 2000 was \$140.6 million, or \$7.09 per share.
 Net tangible book value per share represents the amount of our total tangible assets, reduced by the amount of our total liabilities and minority interests, and then divided by the total number of shares of common stock outstanding.
 Dilution in pro forma net tangible book value per share represents the difference between the amount paid per share by purchasers of shares of common stock in this offering and the pro forma net tangible book value per share of common stock immediately after the completion of this offering.
-After giving effect to the sale of the 12,500,000 shares of common stock offered by us at an assumed initial public offering price of \$16.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value at March 25, 2000 would have been \$15.5 million or \$0.48 per share of common stock.
-This represents an immediate increase in pro forma net tangible book value of \$7.57 per share to existing stockholders and an immediate dilution of \$15.52 per share to new investors purchasing shares at the initial public offering price.
+After giving effect to the sale of the 14,000,000 shares of common stock offered by us at the initial public offering price of \$16.00 per share, and after deducting the underwriting discounts and commissions, estimated offering expenses payable by us and fees payable in connection with a commitment for a new credit facility, our pro forma net tangible book value at March 25, 2000 would have been \$35.4 million or \$1.05 per share of common stock.
+This represents an immediate increase in pro forma net tangible book value of \$8.14 per share to existing stockholders and an immediate dilution of \$14.95 per share to new investors purchasing shares at the initial public offering price.
 The following table illustrates this dilution on a per share basis:

-Assumed public offering price per share Net tangible book deficit per share as of March 25, \$16.00
+Public offering price per share Net tangible book deficit per share as of March 25, \$16.00 2000 Increase per share attributable to new investors \$(7.09) 8.14 Pro forma net tangible book value per share after the \$ 1.05 offering Ф 1.05 Dilution per share to new investors \$14.95 =====

-2000 \$(7.09) 7.57

-Pro forma net tangible book value per share after the

-offering 0.48

-Dilution per share to new investors \$15.52